Roguejugg/HouseVOP/README.md

 # HouseVOP
-Screen sizes: Any.
+Screen sizes: Any, there is a mobile version.
 Link: https://roguejugg.github.io/HouseVOP/html/